ckeditor/ckeditor5/docs/getting-started/setup/loading-cdn-resources.md

 } );
 ```

-This will add the necessary script and stylesheet tags to the page's `<head>` and update the internal state to reflect the loading status.
+This will add the necessary script and style sheet tags to the page's `<head>` and update the internal state to reflect the loading status.
 Depending on the framework, the `useCKEditorCloud` function may return different values.
 Please refer to the documentation of the specific integration for more details.

-Regardless of the used framework, the `useCKEditorCloud` functions always accept the same options, which are described in the {@link getting-started/setup/loading-cdn-resources#the-loadckeditorcloud-function-options The `loadCKEditorCloud` function options} section.
+Regardless of the framework used, the `useCKEditorCloud` functions always accept the same options, which are described in {@link getting-started/setup/loading-cdn-resources#the-loadckeditorcloud-function-options The `loadCKEditorCloud` function options} section.

 ## Using the `loadCKEditorCloud` function

-To use `loadCKEditorCloud` helper, you need to first install the `@ckeditor/ckeditor5-integrations-common` package:
+To use the `loadCKEditorCloud` helper, you need to install the `@ckeditor/ckeditor5-integrations-common` package first:

 ```bash
 npm install @ckeditor/ckeditor5-integrations-common